 And maybe a little bit of the other person’s portion if you can beat them to the refrigerator the next day.

-Like my holy grails of comfort—Adult Mac and Cheese and Italian Mac and Cheese—this quick recipe is cooked on the stovetop, my preferred easy method for making mac and cheese.
+Like my holy grails of comfort—Gourmet Mac and Cheese and Italian Mac and Cheese—this quick recipe is cooked on the stovetop, my preferred easy method for making mac and cheese.
 Watching the velvety sauce come together as you stir is a moment you’ll savor.

 I lightened up the recipe with a few everyday swaps like whole wheat pasta noodles in place of white and milk in place of heavy cream.
 It tastes so indulgent, I pinky promise no one (including yourself!) will suspect.